torbjornhedqvist/xlsxcalendar/README.md

 Enabling features like color-themes, local-holidays and importer plugin the generated calendar can be much more advanced as in the screenshot below.

-More information about setup, all bells and whistles for configuration can be read about under the [documentation][docs].

 ![](./documentation/images/enhanced_cal1.png)

+More information about setup, all bells and whistles for configuration can be read in the [documentation][docs] section.

 [docs]: ./documentation/README.md